lhm30/PIDGINv3/docs/overview.rst

 ------------

 Development occurs on GitHub_.
+Documentation on Readthedocs_.
-Contributions, feature requests, and bug reports are greatly appreciated.
+Contributions, feature requests, and bug reports are welcome.
-Please consult the `issue tracker`_.
+Consult the `issue tracker`_.

 License
 -------
 PIDGINv3 is released under the |license_long| (|license|).

 Broadly, this means PIDGINv3 can be used in any manner without modification, with proper attribution.
-However, modification of any source code is modified for a new application must also be released under |license| so that the community may benefit.
+Modification of source code must also be released under |license| so that the community may benefit.

 Citing PIDGIN
 -------------